joeappleton18/web-dev-2022-notes/sessions/week_8/README.md

 }
 ```

+- After pasting in the above code you will need to make sure that you import the redirect component at the top of App.js - `import { Switch, Route, useLocation, Redirect } from "react-router-dom";`

 The above component is similar to our `src/Tile.js` component, in that it wraps around some child component.
 However, it has a bit more logic, can you see how it is checking if authenticated is true?
 If this is the case the wrapped component is rendered, if not, we redirect to login.
 The router uses render props to achieve this, like hooks, render props are used to share logic.
 Once the above component is set up we can wrap it around our protected routes: